 Who Can Sponsor an Employee Visa

-Third, you need available visa quota.
 Every company in the UAE has a limit on how many employee visas it can sponsor.
 In most free zones, this quota is tied to your office space.
 A common formula is one visa per nine square meters of office space, though this varies by zone.
 Mainland quotas depend on your establishment card category and the size of your licensed premises.
 If you need more visas than your current quota allows, you can usually upgrade your office package or apply for a quota increase.

 Types of Employee Visas Available

 The UAE offers several visa types for employees.
 The right one depends on your needs and the employee's qualifications.
+As of 2026, the three main categories are the standard employment visa, the green visa, and the golden visa.

 The standard employment visa is the most common.
 It is valid for two years and is renewable.
 The employee is sponsored by and tied to the employer.
 This is what most companies use for regular hires.
+The visa can be renewed before expiration through a straightforward process that costs less than the initial application.
+If the employee changes jobs, the visa must be canceled and a new one issued by the next employer.
+(Source: UAE Government residence visa portal)

 The golden visa is valid for ten years and is primarily for investors, specialized talent, entrepreneurs, researchers, and outstanding students.
 It offers long-term stability and does not require employer sponsorship.
 If your new hire qualifies for a golden visa, it may be worth pursuing as it reduces future renewal overhead.
+Qualifying criteria include a salary of AED 30,000 or more per month for specialized professionals, or significant investment and business ownership thresholds for entrepreneurs.
+(Source: UAE Government golden visa portal)

 For most standard hires, the two-year employment visa is the appropriate choice.
 The green and golden visas are worth considering if the employee meets the eligibility criteria, as they reduce your company's ongoing sponsorship obligations.
+If an employee qualifies for a green or golden visa, they gain more independence and you reduce your administrative burden for renewals and cancellations.

 The Step-by-Step Sponsorship Process

 Here is the full process, broken down into clear steps with timelines and costs for each.
+The entire process from start to finish takes approximately two to four weeks if all documents are in order and there are no complications.

 Step 1.
 Check Your Visa Quota